axelvaldez/radical-companies/_posts/2024/2024-08-24-overrun-by-homosexuals-and-women.markdown

 ---

 <div style='display:none; '>
- <p>BREAKING: France overrun by homosexuals and women (said by theNazis during the occupation of France).</p>
+ <p>BREAKING: France overrun by homosexuals and women (said by the Nazis during their occupation of France).</p>
 </div>

 <h1>France Overrun</h1>